-You only need 5 minutes prep to make these low carb Keto Apple Muffins!
+You only need 5 minutes prep to make these keto apple muffins!
 This easy recipe contains real apple and no fake extracts, yet the net carb count is really low.
 A family favourite.

 We love these low carb apple muffins for breakfast or as a snack.
-They are gluten free, gently sweet, packed with flavour and studded with juicy apple pieces.
+They are gluten free, gently sweet, packed with flavor and studded with juicy apple pieces.
 Yum!

-- Apples - any dessert apple works well, fry Braeburn to Golden Delicious to Granny Smith.
+- Apples - Any dessert apple works well, from Braeburn to Golden Delicious to Granny Smith.

 - Almond flour - I always use ground almonds.
 This is the same as regular almond flour in the US.
 If your almond flour is super fine, reduce the amount by 1-2 tablespoons.